MSLNZ/msl-network/docs/api.rst

 MSL-Network API Documentation
 =============================

-**MSL-Network** has very little functions or classes that need to be accessed in a user's application.
+MSL-Network has very little functions or classes that need to be accessed in a user's application.

-Typically, only the :class:`~msl.network.service.Service` class needs to be subclassed and the :func:`~msl.network.client.connect` function will be called to connect to the Network :class:`~msl.network.manager.Manager` for most applications using **MSL-Network**.
+Typically, only the :class:`~msl.network.service.Service` class needs to be subclassed and the :func:`~msl.network.client.connect` function will be called to connect to the Network :class:`~msl.network.manager.Manager` for most applications using MSL-Network.

 The :mod:`msl.network.ssh` module provides some functions for using `SSH <https://www.ssh.com/ssh/>`_ to connect to a remote computer. :ref:`ssh-example` shows an example Python package that can